 15. Judith, quoted in 1 Clement, wasn't written until 138.

 Answer: Judith could not have been written after 70, or much after the middle of the 1st century BC.
 It concerns itself, allegorically and metaphorically, with the Maccabean revolt as vital in Jewish affairs meaning it was written close enough for it to have been an important, recent event.
-It's most likely an allegory for the Maccabean revolt and not the Roman occupation, since it uses the imagery of the Babylonian captivity, which would be unnecessary if it was for the Romans, and better fits the Greek.
-In any case, the dating of 138 is too late.
+It's most likely an allegory for the Maccabean revolt and not the Roman occupation.
+A dating of 138 is too late.

 16. Clement of Rome's bishopric is unsupported by 1 Clement or Polycarp's letter, and he's only known from the later legends.
 The hypothesis that the author of 1 Clement and the well known Clement of Rome are different people is untenable.
 Also, that the author was an important clergyman/person in the Roman Church is unsupported by the earliest history and tradition behind the epistle, and the epistle itself doesn't support it, but the opposite.
 Most of what we can see about the author from 1 Clement is that he was an educated man, well read in the Old Testament and Pauline writings, who supported the ecclesiastical order at Rome (and likely other areas).